The Hammer Bullet was developed to provide

 Load development should be easy.
 Find your seating depth, choose your powder and primer, use start load data and work up your load to desired velocity, sight it in, and have fun hitting it with a Hammer.

 Hammer Bullets are constructed lead free.
 They meet restrictions set in areas that do not allow the use of lead for shooting.
 There are many benefits for the environment and our health when we reduce the use of lead.
 Lead is a toxic substance that has detrimental effects on humans and animals.
 Use of lead free bullets keeps our ranges cleaner and our harvested meat safer for consumption.
 We at Hammer Bullets came to use of lead free bullets years ago when we simply wanted a better bullet construction for harvesting animals without the wasted meat that comes from frangible lead core bullets exploding on animals and ruining edible meat.
 As hunters we hated to see a good shot on a big game animal that would cause blood shot meat that was not even in the point of impact.
 To shoot a deer in the lungs perfectly broadside, and then recover the animal only to find the onside shoulder blood shot and wasted, was very dis heartening.
 Our all copper, lead free bullet design causes dramatic permanent wound damage to soft tissue without the blood shot meat near the wound.
 We feel that the utilization of as much of the game animal for consumption as possible, is the greatest benefit of using Hammer Bullets.
 We at Hammer Bullets have too much respect for the animals that we hunt to risk unnecessary meat loss due to inferior bullets.
-Below is a link to a study done by the Minnesota Dept. of Natural Resources that we think is worth watching.
+It is well worth your time to search the internet for studies done on lead contamination in big game animals from being shot with lead core bullets.
+There is no good reason to eat lead!

 We are offering a 10% military discount for current and former members of the military.
 At checkout there is a button for coupons.
 Just click this button and the coupon will show.
 This coupon is on the honor system.
 Anyone using this coupon that is not a veteran, is a turd.